 Configuration of Windows 8.1

 5. MCSA SQL Server:

 Implementation of Datawarehouse with SQL Server 2012

 6. MCSA Azure or Linux:

 Active Directory is a directory service launched and developed by Microsoft that stored various information related to objects in a particular network.
 It is also present in many of the server operating systems as a set of services and processes.
 Business organizations depend on Active Directory to maintain servers, users and computers in a particular order.

 Windows server is a series of Server Operating System developed by Microsoft Corporation.

-5. What is meant by Active Directory Replication?
+5. Meant by Active Directory Replication?